biocore/qiime/doc/tutorials/tutorial.rst

 Compute alpha diversity and generate alpha rarefaction plots
 ------------------------------------------------------------
-Community ecologists are often interested in computing the *within-sample* (or *alpha*) diversity for samples or groups of samples in their study.
+Community ecologists are often interested in computing *alpha* (or the *within-sample*) diversity for samples or groups of samples in their study.
 Here, we will determine the level of alpha diversity in our samples using QIIME's `alpha_rarefaction.py <../scripts/alpha_rarefaction.html>`_ workflow, which performs the following steps:

 1. Generate rarefied OTU tables (`multiple_rarefactions.py <../scripts/multiple_rarefactions.html>`_)
 2. Compute measures of alpha diversity for each rarefied OTU table (`alpha_diversity.py <../scripts/alpha_diversity.html>`_)